Quality Testing

 Acceptance Testing

-Acceptance Testing, which is black box testing, provides the client the opportunity to verify the system functionality and usability prior to the system being moved to production.
+Acceptance testing, which is black box testing, provides the client with the opportunity to verify the system's functionality and usability prior to the system being moved to production.